 In the future, we’ll see the practice of mindfulness integrated into healthcare, and mindfulness being practiced by caregivers and patients alike.
 Engaged caregivers will be able to enter into healing relationships with patients who feel supported.”

-Dr. Dinenberg brings expertise in mindfulness to The Institute for Healthcare Excellence by applying both his studies and his own experience as a patient.
+Dr. Eric Dinenberg brings expertise in mindfulness to The Institute for Healthcare Excellence by applying both his studies and his own experience as a patient.
+Dr. Dinenberg currently leads a multidisciplinary clinical team at a large health system.
 A neck injury caused him to see how a healthcare system could help or hinder the healing journey.
 He teaches IHE’s curriculum with a special passion for improving the journey for both patients and healthcare providers.

 Dr. Dinenberg brought mindfulness to patients in private practice for nine years on the campus of Scripps Memorial Hospital, La Jolla, California, then served as Chief Medical Officer for a population health company for four years, working to integrate mindfulness into population health initiatives.

 He designed and implemented a mindfulness-based resiliency program for healthcare providers at San Mateo Medical Center, a mindfulness for peak performance program for leaders at National University, and a mindfulness for post-traumatic stress disorder (PTSD) program for veterans with PTSD at the Palo Alto War Related Illness and Injury Study Center, Palo Alto Veterans Affairs Medical Center.